python-ellar/ellar-storage/README.md

 [![PyPI version](https://img.shields.io/pypi/pyversions/ellar-storage.svg)](https://pypi.python.org/pypi/ellar-storage)

 ## Introduction
-EllarStorage Module adds support for cloud and local file storage management using [apache `libcloud`](https://github.com/apache/libcloud) package to your Ellar application.
+The EllarStorage Module enriches your Ellar application with robust support for managing both cloud and local file storage.
+Leveraging the capabilities of the [Apache `libcloud`](https://github.com/apache/libcloud) package to simplify file storage operations within your Ellar-powered projects.

 ## Installation
 ```shell
 $(venv) pip install ellar-storage
 ```

-This library was inspired by [sqlalchemy-file](https://github.com/jowilf/sqlalchemy-file)
+This library drew inspiration from [sqlalchemy-file](https://github.com/jowilf/sqlalchemy-file).

-## **Usage**
+## Usage
-Follow Ellar project scaffold here, then you configure your module.
+To integrate EllarStorage into your project, follow the standard Ellar project structure and then configure the module as follows:

 ### StorageModule
-Just like every other ellar `Module`s, `StorageModule` can be configured directly in where its used or through application config.
+Similar to other Ellar modules, the `StorageModule` can be configured directly where it's used or through the application configuration.

-### **StorageModule.setup**
+### StorageModule.setup
-Quick example using `StorageModule.setup` method.

-Pattern of configuring Storages are in key-word patterns where the `key` is `Folder name/Container` and value is `StorageDriver` init properties.
-Example is shown below:
+You can set up the `StorageModule` using the `setup` method.
+Here's a quick example:

 ```python
 import os